emmajanedrews/base-template/_drafts/is-our-local-market-headed-for-a-crash.md

 {% include youtube.html %}

-Lately, people have been asking me the same question every day: Is our market crumbling?
-Today, I want to bring you the truth about this common concern.
+<center>Lately, people have been asking me the same question every day: Is our market crumbling?
+Today, I want to bring you the truth about this common concern.</center>

 You may have heard rumors lately that Portland home values are crumbling.
 The National Association of Mortgage Brokers just came out with a list of the top 10 most overvalued markets in the country, and two Oregon markets made the list.
 These markets were Medford and Portland Southwest Washington.&nbsp;